Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2022 shows Kingsford's median income among taxpayers is $50,490.
-The average income in Kingsford during this period was $77,586.
-Nationally, these figures are exceptionally high compared to Greater Sydney's median of $56,994 and average of $80,856.
-By September 2025, based on a 12.61% Wage Price Index growth since financial year 2022, estimated incomes would be approximately $56,857 (median) and $87,370 (average).
-Census data indicates that household, family, and personal incomes in Kingsford are clustered around the 58th percentile nationally.
-Income distribution reveals that the largest segment comprises 28.4% earning between $1,500 to $2,999 weekly, with 4,697 residents falling into this category, mirroring patterns seen at regional levels where 30.9% occupy this income range.
+The average income is $77,586.
+Nationally, these figures are extremely high, with Greater Sydney having a median of $56,994 and an average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $56,857 (median) and $87,370 (average).
+Census data indicates household, family and personal incomes in Kingsford are at the 58th percentile nationally.
+The largest income segment comprises 28.4% earning $1,500 - $2,999 weekly, with 4,700 residents falling into this category.
+This is similar to regional levels where 30.9% earn within this range.
 High housing costs consume 20.5% of income in Kingsford.
-Despite this, strong earnings place disposable income at the 53rd percentile nationally.
-The area's SEIFA income ranking places it in the 8th decile.
+Despite this, disposable income ranks at the 53rd percentile nationally, and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income